Bounds on Amplitudes in Effective Theories with Massive Spinning Particles: Constructing On-Shell Vertices

 In total, there are 16 independent parity-even Lorentz scalars.
 The parity-even quartic vertices are thus built from tensor structures of the form \be z_{12}^{n_{12}} z_{13}^{n_{13}} z_{14}^{n_{14}} z_{23}^{n_{23}} z_{24}^{n_{24}} z_{34}^{n_{34}} zp_{13}^{m_{13}} zp_{14}^{m_{14}} zp_{21}^{m_{21}} zp_{24}^{m_{24}} zp_{31}^{m_{31}} zp_{32}^{m_{32}} zp_{42}^{m_{42}} zp_{43}^{m_{43}}, \ee where the exponents $n_{ij}$ and $m_{ij}$ are non-negative integers satisfying

 There are a finite number of solutions to Eqs.~\eqref{eq:quarticcond}.
 The corresponding tensor structures encode the different ways of contracting the polarization tensors.
 Each tensor structure can also be multiplied by a function $f(s,t)$ of the Mandelstam variables, reflecting the fact that there are on-shell quartic interactions with arbitrarily many derivatives.
-(In a CFT this corresponds to the freedom to multiply a four-point conformal correlator by a function of the conformal cross-ratios.)
-When a general four-point amplitude is expanded in terms of these quartic tensor structures, the coefficient $f(s,t)$ can have non-analytic pieces due to contributions from, e.g. loops and exchange diagrams.
-However, at tree-level the contributions to $f(s,t)$ from local contact interactions are polynomial.
+(In a CFT this corresponds to the freedom to multiply a four-point conformal correlator by a function of the conformal cross ratios.)
+When a general four-point amplitude is expanded in terms of these quartic tensor structures, the coefficient $f(s,t)$ can have nonanalytic pieces due to contributions from, e.g. loops and exchange diagrams.
+However, at tree level the contributions to $f(s,t)$ from local contact interactions are polynomial.

 As in the cubic case, permutation symmetries impose extra constraints on the quartic vertices.
 When the four external particles are identical we should look for combinations of the vertices that are invariant under the symmetric group $S_4$ of particle permutations.
 However, some of these permutations will interchange the Mandelstam variables, which means that the functions appearing in front of the different tensor structures satisfy additional crossing relations.
 Instead of imposing $S_4$ invariance and solving the crossing relations in terms of the functions $f_{\mathcal{I}}(s,t)$, our approach is to deal with tensor structures that are invariant under the subgroup of permutations that do not affect the Mandelstam variables, which are called kinematic permutations~\cite{Kravchuk:2016qvl}.
 The remaining permutation symmetries then correspond to crossing symmetries of the scattering amplitudes, which we later impose as an additional constraint.